 Norwegian University of Science and Technology

-The RECAP project is rooted at Department of Laboratory Medicine, Children’s and Women’s Health (LBK http://www.ntnu.edu/lbk), in collaboration with Department of Mental Health, Department of Public Health and Nursing, and Department of Neuromedicine and Movement Science.
-The research at LBK includes clinical, basic and translational research.
-Relevant to RECAP, a specific focus is devoted to follow-up related to low birth weight and neurodevelopmental outcome, including mental and somatic health, cognitive and motor outcome.
-Brain development is examined at different ages by cerebral MRI.
-Clinical cohorts are presently followed for more than 30 years with low attrition rates, and younger cohorts receiving recent medical treatments are recruited.
+The RECAP project is rooted at Department of Clinical and Molecular Medicine in collaboration with Department of Public Health and Nursing, and Department of Neuromedicine and Movement Science.
+Relevant to RECAP, a specific focus is devoted to follow-up related to understanding how low birth weight affects physical and mental health, quality of life, cognitive and motor function, vision and brain structures throughout a life course (https://www.ntnu.edu/ikom/lbw#/view/about).
+Clinical cohorts have been examined at various timepoints in childhood, adolescence and young adult age and are presently followed for more than 30 years with low attrition rates.
 Modern epidemiological methods, particularly family design studies and complex registry studies are used to investigate long-term outcome in individuals born preterm or with low birth weight.